ehkuitti/python-game-of-life/README.md

 ## Improvements

 The game is written from the ground up using Python.
 There are certain improvements on top of the original Java version.
-For instance, this version always validates the user's input.
-For example, if the required input type is an integer, the program will print an error if the input contains letters.
-This version also has some minor improvements, like randomly generated welcome messages using `switch`.
-On top of that, this version also comes with installation and playing instructions, which are read using `open` from a text file within the build directory.
+For instance, this version

+- Uses OOP
+- Checks the validity of user input
+- Uses random values to alter the game experience
+- Supports reading text from files, making it easy to format playing instructions and all kinds of text